the-casle/PPALMS-grp5/README.txt

 -- CSCI 5801 --
 Jake Kaslewicz, Harrison Rowe, Muja Jama, Tyler Rife

+*WARNING: THERE MAY BE BUGS WHEN RUNNING ON THE VIRTUAL ONLINE LINUX ENVIRONMENT (VOLE)* *THIS IS UNLIKELY BUT BE COGNIZANT*

 HOW TO USE
 1. To run, use the terminal to navigate to the program folder.
    Then, enter "python3 main.py".
 The program should start.